Written By Nik Koulogeorge

 Your fraternity's 990 can tell you as much about how works as it does the fraternity's financial situation.
 I didn't learn this until I studied fraternal foundation 990's for an article on how much fraternities give in academic scholarships.

-The fraternity’s or foundation’s stated mission will be listed in Part 3.
+The fraternity's or foundation's stated mission will be listed in Part 3.
 This may not be new to you, but it can be interesting to see how your fraternity presents itself to the public/IRS.
-Lines 4a, 4b, & 4c are where nonprofits are expected to list their greates program accomplishments.
+Lines 4a, 4b, & 4c are where nonprofits are expected to list their greatest program accomplishments.
 Many fraternities list leadership programs in this space.
-They may also indicate how much of an organization’s budget is dedicated to any of these programs, but many organizations leave those parts blank.
-(If that space is blank, then it cannot hurt to ask.
-It’s my belief that fraternity and sorority leadership programs are an inefficient use of student/donor money )
+They may also indicate how much of an organization's budget is dedicated to any of these programs, but many organizations leave those parts blank.
+(If that space is blank, then it cannot hurt to ask.)

-- 990’s are public record and the public should be able to get a copy, Line 18 tells the method for someone to get a copy.
-(Most in my incomplete study appear to be “upon request”)
+990s are public records and the public should be able to get a copy, Line 18 tells the method for someone to get a copy.
+(Most in my incomplete study appear to be "upon request")